BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 Gone were those days when, in order to become a singer, you must have an almost perfect pitch.
 Nowadays, you can use Auto-Tune Live for pitch correction purposes.
 Moreover, the availability of live vocal processing effects can enable a singer to sound great during live performance.

-Of course, the vocal processing effects had a lowly start in the past, beginning with a handful of vocal harmony processors.
-At present, however, you will find a wide range of processors and effects that let you bring onstage the magic of vocal editing done in studios.
+Of course, the vocal processing effects had a lowly start in the past, beginning with a handful of harmony processors.
+At present, however, you will find a wide range of vocal processor and vocals sound effects that let you bring onstage the magic of vocal editing done in studios.

-Below is a short discussion of the different types of vocal processing equipments you can use for real-time auto-tuning, pitch correction and vocal processing for singers.
+Below is a short discussion of the different types of vocal processing and live music equipment you can use for real-time auto-tuning, pitch correction and vocal processing for singers.

 1) Vocal Processors and Effects

-Most sophisticated gear and equipment incorporate vocal processors and effects.
+Most sophisticated gear and equipment incorporate vocal and guitar processor, and vocal effects.
 You can find, for example, pedals that you can use to create vocal harmony and loops.
-The TC-Helicon Voice Tone D1 comes to mind at this point.
+The TC Helicon Mic Mechanic Voice Tone D1 comes to mind at this point.
 This pedal lets you do a doubling of vocals and detune effects with ease.

 The BOSS VE-1 Vocal Echo also comes to mind because it has adjustable delay effects as well as pitch correction and doubling effect.
-Other vocal pedals also come with distortion, reverb, and many other vocal effects.
+Other vocal auto tune pedal also come with distortion, reverb, and many other vocal effects.
+With this you can get reverb on mic effect.
 You can also use them for de-essing and compression while adding harmonic warmth to your vocal rendition.

 2) Live Tuning and Harmony Effects